PxTools/PxWebApi/HealthEndpoints.md

 Todo: if datasource is CNMM then a simple db connection test is made.

 ## Alive
-The purpose of the alive endpoint is to show which increment of pxwebapi is running.
+The purpose of the alive endpoint is to provide for kubernetes and also to show which increment of pxwebapi is running.

-It typically returns some details of how this increment was made, i.e. tags of source and config repos
+It typically returns 200 and optionally some details of how this increment was made, i.e. tags of source and config repos

-Technically: It returns the current content of the file alive.json
+Technically: If a file called wwwroot/health/alive/alive.json does not exists it returns something like "alive".
-             in wwwroot/health/alive.
-The content of alive.json need not be json.
+             if the file exists it returns the current content of the file.
+The content of need not be json.
 			 When building the application overwrite the alive.json in the package/artefact with the info you find usefull